Jackson Street Bridge

 The lower 17 mi of the 90-mile (140 km) long Passaic River downstream of the Dundee Dam is tidally influenced and navigable, but due to the limited maritime traffic the bridge is infrequently required to open.
 It is one of three functional vehicular and pedestrian swing bridges in the city, the others being the Clay Street Bridge and the Bridge Street Bridge.
 Since 1998, rules regulating drawbridge operations require a four-hour notice for them to be opened.

 The bridge crosses the river at a point where former industrial uses are giving way to commercial, residential, and recreational development.
 The US Army Corps of Engineers is undertaking a rehabilitation of the river including oversight of environmental remediation and reconstruction of bulkheads.

 At its southern end in the Newark Ironbound, the bridge crosses over Newark Riverfront Park and Raymond Boulevard, a major thoroughfare in the city between the Pulaski Skyway and Downtown Newark.
 It is adjacent to Riverbank Park.

 At its northern end the bridge in Harrison begins a street named for Frank E. Rodgers, once one of the longest serving mayors of the United States.
-The district along the waterfront has been largely cleared of former industrial buildings and has become home to Red Bull Arena.
+The district along the waterfront has been largely cleared of its industrial buildings, and become home to Sports Illustrated Stadium.